splunk-terraform/terraform-provider-signalfx/website/docs/r/detector.html.markdown

 ## Import

-Downtimes can be imported using their string ID, e.g.
+Detectors can be imported using their string ID (recoverable from URL: `/#/detector/v2/abc123/edit`, e.g.

 ```
 $ terraform import signalfx_detector.application_delay abc123